unoplatform/uno.chefs/doc/navigation/XamlNavigation.md

 ## Solution

-Uno Navigation Extensions allows you to streamline Xaml navigation by leveraging attached properties such as Navigation.Request and Navigation.Data.
-This approach simplifies the process of navigating and passing data between pages, allowing it to [all be done directly in Xaml](xref:Uno.Extensions.Navigation.HowToNavigateInXAML).
+Uno Navigation Extensions allows you to streamline XAML navigation by leveraging attached properties such as `Navigation.Request` and `Navigation.Data`.
+This approach simplifies the process of navigating and passing data between pages, allowing it to [all be done directly in XAML](xref:Uno.Extensions.Navigation.HowToNavigateInXAML).
 In most cases it promotes better readability and separation of concerns by keeping everything navigation related in the view layer.

 ### Chefs Examples